zhaozg/lua-openssl/README.md

 ### Howto 5: Handle fail or error

-    Most lua-openssl function or methods return nil or false when error or failed, followed by numbererror _code_ and string error _reason_, _code_ can pass to openssl.error() to get more error information.
+  Most lua-openssl function or methods return nil or false when error or failed, followed by string type error _reason_ and number type error _code_, _code_ can pass to openssl.error() to get more error information.

   All SSL object IO operation methods return nil or false when fail or error.
 When nil returned, it followed by 'ssl' or 'syscall', means SSL layare or system layer error.
-When false returned, it followed by 'want_read', 'want_write','want_x509_lookup','want_connect','want_accept', that means
+When false returned, it followed by 'want_read', 'want_write','want_x509_lookup','want_connect','want_accept', that means you should do some SSL operation.

-    you should do some SSL operation.
+  Please remeber that when lua-openssl function or methods failed without error code, you can get last error by openssl.error(), and repeat call openssl.error() will walk through error stacks of current threads. openssl.error(true) will alao clear error stacks after get last error code.

 #B.  Example usage